 Ambien (Zolpidem) is a non-benzodiazepine sedative-hypnotic or Z-drug.
 It works by slowing the brain so that a person can more easily fall asleep.
 It’s prescribed to people with insomnia who struggle to fall or stay asleep.
 Ambien is widely prescribed, and because of this, larger amounts of the drug are available for misuse.

-Ambien was originally created to produce effects similar to benzodiazepines like Halcion, but without the potential for abuse and addiction associated with these substances.
-Despite this, as time passed, it became clear that Ambien can be abused in a way that leads to addiction.
+Ambien was originally created to produce effects similar to benzodiazepines like Halcion, but without the potential for use and addiction associated with these substances.
+Despite this, as time passed, it became clear that Ambien can be used in a way that leads to addiction.

-People abuse this drug to achieve a sedated and euphoric state similar to drunkenness.
+People use this drug to achieve a sedated and euphoric state similar to drunkenness.
 Some users claim they take it to increase pleasurable feelings during sex, a behavior which can have disastrous results.
 Ambien is prescribed in two forms, either as a tablet or a long-acting tablet (Ambien CR).
-Either drug may be abused.
+Either drug may be used.

 Snorting Ambien Can Damage The Nose

 When Ambien hits the nasal cavity it causes massive irritation to the mucous membranes.
 With repeated use, the likelihood of nasal damage and chronic inflammation climbs.